fionngrantosullivan/cs4928_group17/README.md

 **Adding New Discount Type:**
 Create a new class that implements the DiscountPolicy interface, implement the discountOf(Money) method with the discount logic, optionally add a new corresponding token to DiscountPolicyFactory.create() if factory-based creation is required.
 No changes required to any of the other classes implementing DiscountPolicy.

+## Week 10 Layering vs Partitioning Trade-offs Reflection

+**Layered Monolith vs. Microservices:**
+We chose to keep everything within a layered monolith for now to prioritise simplicity during this project, and maintain focus on implementing the design patterns studied during this module, as well as to speed up development, since maintaining separation of microservices could provide an additional layer of consideration in the project.
+A layered monolith also means easier debugging since we'd have the full stack trace upon any error occurring.

+**Natural Candidates for Future Partitioning:**
+The payment package (`com.cafepos.payment`) would be a clear seam for future partitioning, as it could become a Payment service that could even be integrated with a real-world payment API like Stripe in the future.

+The observer pattern we've implemented in `com.cafepos.domain` could also be partitioned into a separate Notification service, a popular choice when incorporating microservices into a system.

+A final possible service could include the `com.cafepos.menu` package, creating a separate Menu service, which could be even more useful if the café menu required frequent updates and changes.

+**Connectors/Protocols to Define if Splitting:**
+For each microservice, we could define REST API endpoints for important actions associated with them, e.g.
+`POST /api/payments/{orderId}` for processing the payment of a particular order.
+For communication between microservices, we could implement a messaging broker like Kafka or RabbitMQ.
+Connectors between these packages in the current monolith code, e.g. EventBus, could be displaced by these message brokers.